Whose Words These Are (9): Sarah Kay

 Q: Who’s your favorite character of all time in fiction?

 A: Does Winnie the Pooh count?
-My favorite book, my favorite piece of fiction is 100 Years in Solitude.
+My favorite book, my favorite piece of fiction is 100 Years of Solitude.
 That’s the only book that I have memorized the first line of the book:

 “Many years later, as he faced the firing squad, Colonel Aureliano Buendía was to remember that distant afternoon when his father took him to discover ice.”